bigchaindb/bigchaindb/docs/server/source/cloud-deployment-starter-templates/azure-quickstart-template.md

 1. Once you are logged in to the Microsoft Azure Portal, you should be taken to a form titled **BigchainDB**.
 Some notes to help with filling in that form are available [below](azure-quickstart-template.html#notes-on-the-blockchain-template-form-fields).

 1. Deployment takes a few minutes.
 You can follow the notifications by clicking the bell icon at the top of the screen.
-At the time of writing, the final deployment operation (running the `init.sh` script) was failing.
-We will fix that, but for now, just follow these instructions and we'll update them once that's fixed.
+At the time of writing, the final deployment operation (running the `init.sh` script) was failing, but a pull request ([#2884](https://github.com/Azure/azure-quickstart-templates/pull/2884)) has been made to fix that and these instructions say what you can do before that pull request gets merged...

 1. Find out the public IP address of the virtual machine in the Azure Portal.
 Example: `40.69.87.250`